Get Help Today(877) 648-4288

 Serious Side Effects Of Ativan

 Ativan is not approved for use in children under 12 and is not recommended for older adults.
 Lower dosages are needed for seniors as they have an increased risk of falling and getting injured.
 Ativan should not be taken by women who are pregnant or breastfeeding, as the medication can pass on to the fetus or child and result in birth defects or neonatal abstinence syndrome.
-Additionally, this drug may not be appropriate for some people who have certain medical conditions such as:
+Additionally, this drug may not be appropriate for some people who have certain medical or psychiatric conditions such as:

 - Depression: Although sometimes prescribed to treat anxiety and depression, Ativan may worsen symptoms.
 This medication should not be used by people with untreated depression.
 The FDA warns against suicidal thoughts, which may occur in people taking Ativan or other Benzodiazepines.
 Contact your healthcare provider immediately if your depression worsens or you have thoughts of suicide.